Real-Projects-Digitalization/ANNA-Team-6-SS23-/index.markdown

 # Wiki

-If you are interested, please visit our [GitHub Wiki](https://github.com/Real-Projects-Digitalization/ANNA-Team-6-SS23-/wiki).
+If you are interested and want to know more about this project, please visit our **[GitHub Wiki](https://github.com/Real-Projects-Digitalization/ANNA-Team-6-SS23-/wiki)**.